a2stuff/a2d/res/notes/testplan.md

 * Load DeskTop.
 Open a volume.
 Adjust the window size so that horizontal and vertical scrolling is required.
 Scroll to the bottom-right.
 Quit DeskTop, reload.
 Verify that the window size and scroll position was restored correctly.
 * Load DeskTop.
 Open a volume.
 Quit DeskTop, reload.
 Verify that the volume window was restored, and that the volume icon is dimmed.
 Close the volume window.
 Verify that the volume icon is no longer dimmed.
 * Load DeskTop.
 Open a window containing icons.
 View > by Name.
 Quit DeskTop, reload.
 Verify that the window is restored, and that it shows the icons in a list sorted by name, and that View > by Name is checked.
 Repeat for other View menu options.
+* Load DeskTop.
+Open a window for a volume in a Disk II drive.
+Quit DeskTop.
+Remove the disk from the Disk II drive.
+Load DeskTop.
+Verify that the Disk II drive is only polled once on startup, not twice.

 * Ensure the startup volume has a name that would be case-adjusted by DeskTop, e.g. /HD.
 Launch DeskTop.
 Open the startup volume.
 Apple > Control Panels.
 Drag a DA file to the startup volume window.
 Verify that the file is moved, not copied.